Analyzing ADCP Data with MHKiT

 In this context, the center of the first depth bin is situated at a distance that is the sum of three elements: 1.
 Deployment height (the ADCP’s position in the water column) 2.
 Blanking distance (the minimum distance from the ADCP to the first measurement point) 3.
 Cell size (the vertical distance of each measurement bin in the water column)

-To ensure accurate readings, it is critical to calibrate the ‘range’ coordinate to make ‘0’ correspond to the seafloor.
-This calibration can be achieved using the set_range_offset function.
-This function is also useful when working with a down-facing instrument as it helps account for the depth below the water surface.
+To ensure accurate readings, it is critical to calibrate the ‘range’ coordinate to make ‘0’ correspond to either the seafloor or sea surface.
+This calibration can be achieved using the set_range_offset

 [5]: